Skip to main content

 }

-To actually use these functions, run the following command line instructions in a terminal window within the root directory of your project.
+To use these functions, run the following commands in your project's root directory:

 --rpc-url https://your-quicknode-endpoint \